niemopen/niem-naming-design-rules/ndr6src.md

     <figcaption><i>Figure 3-1: Message specification, types, and formats</i></figcaption>
   </figure>
 </center>

+A *message specification* MAY have a reuse model that defines all of the components used in all of the *message types*.
+That reuse model SHOULD NOT constrain cardinalities or datatypes.
+It may be represented in CMF, XSD, or both.
+Those representations must conform.

 > A NIEM message was originally known as an *information exchange package (IEP)*, a term that found its way into the U.S. Federal Enterprise Architecture (2005).
 A message specification was originally known as an *information exchange package documentation (IEPD).*  These terms are still in widespread use within the NIEM community today, and will not go away soon (if ever).